Reorder PDF pages: rearrange pages in seconds

 How do I write the new order?

 Write a comma-separated list of page numbers in the exact order you want them to appear.
-Example: `10,1,2,3`.
+Example: 10,1,2,3 .
+Open the final file and scan the thumbnails from start to finish so you catch any page-order or scope mistake before sharing it.

 Can I duplicate a page using reorder?